UMWEDU/umw-study-sync/_areas of study/asian-studies.md

   China, and the politics of East and
   South Asia.
 wpcf-career-opportunties: .
+wpcf-internships: |
-wpcf-internships: 'The University of Mary Washington’s unique location near the nation’s capital offers plenty of prestigious internships to boost students’ resumes and international understanding.
-More information on internship opportunities can be found on the <a href="http://academics.umw.edu/academicandcareerservices/links-to-internship-opportunities/">Academic and Career Services site</a>.'
+  The University of Mary Washington’s unique location near the nation’s capital offers plenty of prestigious internships to boost students’ resumes and international understanding.
+More information on internship opportunities can be found on the <a href="https://www.umw.edu/careercenter/students/internships/
+  ">Academic and Career Services site</a>.
 wpcf-minor-requirements: >
   The Asian Studies minor requires 24 credits, including two semesters of an